p/redis-dump-load/README.rst

 keys to expire at the same absolute time as they had before they were dumped (as long as system times are in sync on all machines involved).

+Dumping and loading of TTL values and expiration times has been added as of redis-dump-load version 0.5.0.

 Unicode
 -------